omshcl/OmsBackendApi/docker.md

 Building the container in the OmsBackendApi directory

     docker build -t oms .
-Running the container runs on port 8080
+Running the container on port 8080

     docker run -p 8080:8080 -it